Editor's Note: This blog post was updated from its original version in March 2021.

 Many organizations’ IT infrastructure were under prepared for the massive workforce shift to remote work caused from the COVID-19 crisis.
-Seventy-five percent of organizations immediately shifted to work-from-home policies and 41% reported a strain on internal IT resources as a result.
+In response to the pandemic, 75 percent of organizations immediately shifted to work-from-home policies and 41 percent reported a strain on internal IT resources as a result.

 Many cloud and SaaS-based tools have allowed for a seamless transition to remote work for certain functions.
-For example, SaaS tools already dominant in enterprise software such as CRM, HCM, and ERP have enabled workers in those related functions to work from home with little or no difficulty.
+For example, SaaS tools already dominant in enterprise software, such as CRM, HCM, and ERP, have enabled workers in those functions to work from home with little or no difficulty.

-Today’s supply chains have to install and deploy the same version of the same software tools at each company in order to facilitate exchange of data.
-This means that upgrades must be coordinated simultaneously up and down the supply chain to keep everybody interoperable.
+In order to facilitate the exchange of data up and down the supply chain, traditionally the same version of the same software tools at each supplier has to be installed and updated.
+Any upgrades must be coordinated simultaneously up and down the supply chain.

 Quickly cross-exchanging design information to engineer, update, and manufacture products is burdened by this lack of interoperability and points to the need for a seamless digital thread to maintain continuity of information across the supply chain.

-Around 75% or 2.7 billion of the global workforce is considered front-line or deskless workers.
-However, digital benefits have not historically benefited them; video conferencing software like Microsoft Teams and Zoom allows desk workers to collaborate on desktops, but front-line workers do their work in the physical world.
-However, this is quickly changing with augmented reality (AR).
+Around 75% or 2.7 billion of the global workforce is considered frontline or deskless workers.
+However, digital technologies have not been tailored to their type of work.
+Video conferencing software like Microsoft Teams and Zoom allows desk workers to collaborate on desktops, but frontline workers do their work in the physical world.
+This is quickly changing with augmented reality (AR).

-With AR for remote assistance, front-line workers connect with remote experts for over-the-shoulder support to collaborate in real-time and quickly solve complex problems.
+There are several prevalent collaboration-focused use cases.
+With AR for remote assistance, frontline workers connect with remote experts for over-the-shoulder support to collaborate in real-time and quickly solve complex problems.
 AR can publish content such as training manuals or work instructions onto real-world objects and places for the worker to absorb in-context to their work environment and task at hand.
-AR can capture how-to information such as service procedures and map it to the real world.
+AR can capture how-to information, such as service procedures, and map it to the real world.

 Downtime costs industrial companies thousands per hour.
 However, COVID-19 restricted access to an array of industrial assets, whether in a factory or hospital, with 81% of companies implementing travel bans and 46% issuing mandatory restrictions on employee contact in the workspace.